"def" should return a value (the symbol of the method name) instead of nil

 I really wish one day this will be added to Ruby.

-Updated by kernigh (George Koehler) about 9 years ago
+Updated by kernigh (George Koehler) over 9 years ago

 I have a problem with this feature.